supahcraig/CLDR/Labs/Data Warehouse/Dbeaver Connect.md

 ![](./images/dbeaver/dbeaver-add-jar.png)  |  ![](./images/dbeaver/dbeaver-verify-jar.png)

-13. Click Test Connection, verify successful connection.
-If you didn't supply your credentials, it will prompt you for them now.   _If_ your Virtual Warehouse has SSO enabled, a browswer tab will open to handle the authentication, which you can close if you like.
+13. Click Test Connection to verify successful configuration & connectivity.
+If you didn't supply your credentials, it will prompt you for them now.   _If_ your Virtual Warehouse has SSO enabled, a browser tab will open to handle the authentication, which you can close if you like.
 If you _aren't_ already signed into your SSO provider, the browser tab will be your SSO sign-in page.
 You will need to authenticate before Dbeaver will connect.
+If you _don't_ have SSO enabled, none of that applies.

 ![](./images/dbeaver/dbeaver-test-connection.png)